ramigonzalez/arami-onboarding/onboarding-system-prompt.md

 # Tools Usage Guide

 **set_ui_step**: Call when ready to move to next step.
 Use:
-- step: "welcome", "emotional_discovery", "ritual_design", or "voice_selection"
+- step: "ritual_design", "voice_selection" or "complete"

 **set_personality_profile**: Call this after inferring personality.
 Use:
 - disc: "D", "I", "S", or "C" (primary type - REQUIRED)